InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Experiments

-\item It maybe noted that \textsc{InceptionXML} outperforms its scalable counterpart on all benchmarks, especially for the PSP metrics.
-While \textsc{InceptionXML} always gets information about all negative labels instead of only hard-negatives during training, it also makes prediction over the entire label space.
-On the other hand, \textsc{InceptionXML+} has to rely on the meta-classifier for label shortlisting.
-As a 100\% recall rate cannot be ensured for label-shortlisting, some positive label-clusters are occasionally missed leading to slightly reduced performance. \end{itemize}
+\item Our models also significantly outperform non-deep learning approaches which use bag-of-words representations such as the label-tree based algorithms like \textsc{Bonsai} \cite{Khandagale19} and \textsc{Parabel} \cite{Prabhu18b}, and \textsc{DiSMEC} \cite{Babbar17} which is an embarrassingly parallel implementation of LIBLINEAR \cite{fan2008liblinear}. \item It maybe noted that \textsc{InceptionXML} outperforms its scalable counterpart on all benchmarks, especially on PSP metrics.
+While \textsc{InceptionXML} receives gradient from all negative labels instead of only hard-negatives during training, it also predicts over the entire label space.
+On the other hand, \textsc{SyncXML} has to rely on the meta-classifier for label shortlisting.
+As 100\% recall cannot be ensured for label-shortlisting, some positive label-clusters are occasionally missed resulting in slightly reduced performance. \end{itemize}